tsunamishadow/bonusheroes/Birmingham.md

 Maps/Google Maps - Having an interactive map on your phone will really help in finding certain places and navigating the area.
 Google Maps will even allow you to download parts of the map so you can use it offline.

 ITV Hub/All 4 - Similar to BBC iPlayer but for different channels.
 While it doesn’t require registration or payment both will inundate you with advertising.

+Tixr - If you bought your tickets through the E-ticket service, you can use Tixr to hold the E-ticket on your phone within the app.
+The app itself is free but requires you to log-in.
+It seems that this app likes to use data, send your location and drains your battery rather quickly, so I'd exercise some caution around it.